jiadong324/1KG_LongRead_SV/README.md

 The rest of the HGSVC genomes were not reassembled.

 ### UW-ONT
-Consistent with our previous publication (Gustafson et al.) on the first 100 genomes, the NAPU pipeline of the same version is used to build the assembly for R9 and R10 data.
+Consistent with our previous publication ([Gustafson et al. 2025](https://genome.cshlp.org/content/34/11/2061)) on the first 100 genomes, the NAPU pipeline of the same version is used to build the assembly for R9 and R10 data.
 Briefly, this pipeline used shasta to make the haploid assembly and create the pseudo-haplotypes with hapdup.
 Yak (v0.1) and QUAST (v5.2.1) were used to assess the QV and contig N50 of the pseudo-phased assembly.
 The QV was calculated with Illumina short-read data.